critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 > "We obviously tripped something in the room--rude!
 Sorry about that!" –W00t (Rogue)

-## Act II: Descent and the Waters of Ashmunda
+## Act II: Descent and Water
 ### Discovery of the Lotus Pool and Priestesses
+> "The lotus opens for those who wait... do you seek rest or revelation?" – Elara (NPC)

-The downward passage led to a cool, humid sanctuary—the Lotus Pool.
-Here, the head priestess Ara emerged, greeting them with cryptic grace: "The lotus opens for those who wait... do you seek rest or revelation".
-They learned the inhabitants served Ashmunda, the goddess of "night and healing".
+The downward passage led to a room with bees and then. cool, humid sanctuary—the Lotus Pool.
+Here, the head priestess Elara emerged from the water, greeting them with cryptic grace.
+Cort, always the gentleman, shared his coat.
+They learned the priestesses lived in the pyramid and serve Ashmunda, the goddess of "night and healing".

 ### Lotus Water
 > "This water is now dirty." – Ralph (Cleric)